Brianna Visalli

-Brianna Elizabeth Visalli (born April 17, 1995) is an American professional soccer player who plays as a midfielder for Women's Super League club Brighton & Hove Albion.
-She has represented the United States at under-23 level.
+Brianna Elizabeth Visalli (born April 17, 1995) is an American former professional soccer player who is currently an assistant coach for the Stanford Cardinal women's soccer team.
+A midfielder in her playing career, she played college soccer for the Pepperdine Waves.
+She played professionally for English clubs West Ham United, Birmingham City, and Brighton & Hove Albion and for the Houston Dash of the National Women's Soccer League (NWSL).
+She represented the United States at under-23 level.
 She also holds British citizenship.

 Early life

 Visalli was born in San Jose, California.
 She has five siblings.
 Her mother is a dual US/UK citizen.
 She played six years of her youth career for the CV Chilipeppers and one year for the De Anza Force.
 She was also a four-year varsity player for Valley Christian High School.

 College career

 Visalli was a four-year starter for the Pepperdine Waves, starting all but two games, setting a record for number of games played (83) and started (81) by an outfield player.
 She finished her Waves career second in game-winning goals (14) and seventh in total goals (25).
 In her senior year she was a semi-finalist for the Mac Hermann Trophy and was named the West Coast Conference Player of the Year.